Veterans

 Robert C. Martinez, Sr., of the Marine-Sanchez lineage.
 He is the son of Verona Band member Margaret Sanchez Martinez.
 Robert attained the rank of Sergeant, served in the Air Cavalry, 14th Armored Cavalry Regiment U.S. Army, European, 7th Army Command, May 22, 1968 – May 14, 1970.

 Ricardo “Rick” Martinez, of the Marine-Sanchez lineage.
 He is the son of Verona Band member Margaret Sanchez Martinez.
 Rick attained the rank of SP 5 (T) Sergeant, Company D, 69th Engineer Battalion, USARPAC Vietnam; National Defense Service Medal, Vietnam Service Medal, Vietnam Campaign Medal and Good Conduct Medal; January 26, 1967 – January 12, 1969, Reenlisted in the Army and Honorably discharged January 24, 1973.
+Rick Martinez passed away on February 8, 2020, and was buried with military honors in San Jose, Ca.

 John A. Massiatt, of the Marine-Munoz lineage.
 John is the grandson of Verona Band member Mary Munoz Mora Ramos Medina Archuleta.
 John was an Airman, U.S. Air Force, served from January 1, 1968 - October 1, 1969.